Bracknell: Air

-Heathrow Airport is 13 mi east of Bracknell, accessible by train from Bracknell railway station.
+Heathrow Airport is 13 mi east of Bracknell.
 Green Line operates a bus from Heathrow Airport to Bracknell.
 Courtney Buses also services this route.

 Blackbushe Airport in Yateley is the nearest general aviation airport located 15 mi southwest of Bracknell.

 Sport and leisure

-Bracknell Town F.C. are members of the Isthmian League South Central Division, and play their home matches at Larges Lane.
+Bracknell Town F.C. are members of the Southern Football League Premier Division South, and play their home matches at Bottom Meadow, Sandhurst.
 The Bracknell Bees Ice Hockey Club are former national champions, who currently play in the NIHL National League.
 The Bracknell Blazers were the 2009 BBF National League champions.
 The town is also represented by teams playing rugby, Bracknell RFC; hockey, South Berkshire Hockey Club; and cricket, Bracknell Cricket Club.

-The town has a large leisure centre, the Bracknell Leisure Centre, and the Coral Reef Water Park.
+The town has a large leisure centre, the Bracknell Leisure Centre, and the Coral Reef Waterworld.
 A golf course, the Downshire Golf Complex.
 Two tennis Clubs, the Bracknell Lawn Tennis Club and Esporta, the Royal County of Berkshire Club.
 There are 2600 acre of Crown Estate woodland at the Look Out Discovery Centre.

 A number of organisations are active in the area.
 These consist of an Army Cadet Force detachment (7 Platoon Bracknell) and the Air Training Corps (2211 Squadron), Saint John Ambulance Cadets and the Bracknell Forest Lions Club, which was formed in 1968 to help those in need.